wasabipesto/themis/README.md

 # What is this

-This is Project Themis, a suite of tools which powers the site [Calibration City](https://calibration.city/).
+This is Project Themis, a suite of tools which powers [Brier.fyi](https://brier.fyi/) and previously [Calibration City](https://calibration.city/).
 The purpose of this project is to perform useful analysis of prediction market calibration and accuracy with data from each platform's public API.

-This project is in the middle of a rewrite.
-You can check out the latest build of the new site at [https://beta.predictionmetrics.org/](https://beta.predictionmetrics.org/).
-I hope to launch the new site sometime in early May.

 # How to run this yourself